saifk00/obsidian-vault/Wiki/terminal-node.md

-A terminal node is, unfortunately, a category.
-But one that I think might be useful.
+A terminal node is a category that I think might be useful.
 The idea is that in certain contexts it will make sense to visit all the outgoing nodes from a terminal node.
 See the outgoing links for examples.